Chippokes State Park

-Chippokes State Park (previously known as Chippokes Plantation State Park) is located at 695 Chippokes Park Road, Surry, Virginia.
-It is in a rural, agricultural area off the James River and Route 10 in Surry County, and is protected under the state park system.
+Chippokes State Park (previously known as Chippokes Plantation State Park) is a Virginia state park on the south side of the James River on the Captain John Smith Chesapeake National Historic Trail.
+In addition to forests and fossil hunting on the beach, it includes three historic houses (plus outbuildings to each) as well as an open-air agricultural and forestry museum with seasonally appropriate events.
+Other recreational facilities include a visitor center, swimming pool, hiking trails, cabins, yurts and campgrounds.
+As of 2020, the yearly visitation was 173,110.
+It is located at 695 Chippokes Park Road, in rural Surry County, Virginia off Route 10.

 History

 Chippokes Plantation derives its name from Choapoke, the contact-era weroance of the Quiyoughcohannock people.
 The Quiyoughcohannock were a part of the Powhatan Paramount Chiefdom, with ancestral lands bounded by Upper Chippokes Creek and Lower Chippokes Creek.
 There were at least four towns in the nearly 100 square-mile territory, which drew their success from agriculture, trade, and the local waterways.
 The Quiyoughcohannock lands were ceded to English colonists by 1619.

 As an Ancient Planter, a settler who had lived at the Jamestown settlement for 10 years, Captain William Powell was granted the 750-acre Chippokes Plantation tract in 1619 by the Virginia Company.
 Powell died just four years later in 1623.
 Chippokes Plantation passed to his infant son, George, in the care of Powell's widow, Margaret Powell Blaney West.
-When George Powell died childless in his early twenties, the plantation was purchased, sold, and repurchased by Governor William Berkeley.
-When Berkeley died in 1677, Chippokes passed to his widow, Lady Frances Culpeper Berkeley, who then married Philip Ludwell I.
+When George Powell died childless in his early twenties, the plantation was sold to the Osburne family, and repurchased by Governor William Berkeley around the time of Bacon's Rebellion.
+When Berkeley died in England in 1677, Chippokes passed to his widow, Lady Frances Culpeper Berkeley, who then married Philip Ludwell I.

-Ludwells would go on to be proprietors of Chippokes Plantation for nearly 150 years.
+Ludwells would own Chippokes Plantation for nearly 150 years, and operate it as nonresidents, using local white male overseers and enslaved workers.
 Notable Ludwells who owned Chippokes Plantation include Philip Ludwell III, the first known Orthodox Christian in America, and his daughter, Lucy Ludwell Paradise.
 Although she spent most of her life in England, Lucy managed to become close friends with Thomas Jefferson and John and Abigail Adams.
-After returning home to Virginia in 1805, she inhabited the Ludwell-Paradise House in Williamsburg, which is still standing today.
+After returning home to Virginia in 1805, she inhabited the Ludwell–Paradise House across the James River in Williamsburg, which still stands today.